davaya/openc2-jadn/jadn-v2.0.md

   * It is not possible to extend a Primitive type because every value that could be an instance of that type already is.
-  * It is not useful to restrict a Primitive type because the options defined in [Section 4.2.1](#421-primitive-types) perform restrictions directly without referencing a parent type.
+  * It is not useful to restrict a Primitive type because the options defined in [Table 4-1](#table-4-1-primitive-type-options) perform restrictions directly without referencing a parent type.
   * Determining subsets analytically is not always practical.
 But an untagged Choice (`anyOf` or `allOf`) of types based on the same primitive type is equivalent to extend or restrict respectively.